Comrat, Moldova Guide

 Day Trips

-Approximately 2 hours by car (including border crossing) Taraclia is known as the capital of the Bulgarian community in Moldova.
-The city has a distinct cultural identity, reflected in its architecture, cuisine, and traditions.
-Visiting Taraclia offers a unique opportunity to experience Bulgarian culture within Moldova.
-Explore the central square, visit the Bulgarian cultural center, and sample traditional Bulgarian dishes.
+Approximately 2 hours by car or bus (including border crossing) Taraclia is the center of the Bulgarian minority in Moldova.
+The town has a university and a cultural center dedicated to Bulgarian culture.
+It's a unique opportunity to experience a different cultural influence within Moldova.

 Travel Time